commons-teaching/SBL.20004.2022_group_A/report.md

 ### LCMS Analysis

-- Describe the LC conditions
+- LC conditions that were used can be found in that document: https://github.com/commons-teaching/SBL.20004.2022/blob/f4c82d63d7b3d4821ee2f94c96139fb8b4aa7e07/lc_conditions.txt
-- Describe the MS conditions
+- MS conditions that were used can be found in that document: https://github.com/commons-teaching/SBL.20004.2022/blob/f4c82d63d7b3d4821ee2f94c96139fb8b4aa7e07/ms_conditions.txt

 ### GCMS Analysis

-- Describe the LC conditions
+- LC conditions that were used can be found in that document: https://github.com/commons-teaching/SBL.20004.2022/blob/f4c82d63d7b3d4821ee2f94c96139fb8b4aa7e07/lc_conditions.txt
-- Describe the MS conditions
+- MS conditions that were used can be found in that document: https://github.com/commons-teaching/SBL.20004.2022/blob/f4c82d63d7b3d4821ee2f94c96139fb8b4aa7e07/ms_conditions.txt

 ### Data treatment